MbFredys/Automated-system-for-the-control-of-a-cellophane-wrapping-machine./README.md

 # Automated-system-for-the-control-of-a-cellophane-wrapping-machine.

-This work proposes a modernization plan for the Sollas 20 cellophane wrapping machine of the Internacional Cubana de Tabaco S.A. factory.
+This is the work developed by my colleague Alejandro Pérez Baez and me in pursuit of the degree of Automation Engineer in 2017.
+It is an automated design for the control of the SOLLAS 20 cellophane wrapping machine at the Internacional Cubana de Tabaco S.A. factory.

 ****Chapter I**** - In this chapter, a study of the background of the control of cellophane wrapping machines is presented, as well as the current status of the machine to be modernized, the Sollas 20.